15 Experiences You Cannot Miss While Visiting Brigantine

 5) The Brigantine Farmers Market

 This awesome farmers market is a must visit while in Brigantine.
-The farmers market takes place every Saturday from late May until September from 8:30 AM – 12:00 PM.
-Located at 15th street south and Revere Blvd in Haneman Park.
+The farmers market takes place every Saturday from late May until September from 8:30 AM – 12:00 PM and there’s a fall farmers market!
+Located at the Brigantine Community School (Sheridan Blvd).
 The Brigantine Farmers Market has fresh fruits, vegetables, honey, hot sauce, pies, body scrubs & sprays and much much more!
-Hours of operation effected by Covid-19
+More info on the Farmers Market FACEBOOK page.

 7) Movies on the Beach

 There’s nothing quite like watching a movie on the big screen in your beach chair with sand between your toes!
 Brigantine Beach usually features three movies on the beach under the stars every summer.
 Bring your blanket, beach chairs and snacks for an unforgettable experience!
 See movie dates and times on the Brigantine Chamber Facebook page.